Pregnancy and Obstetrical Library

 - Ginger tea, ale, etc.

-- Take a 1/2 tab of Unisom with vitamin B6 50 mg twice daily as needed.
+- Take a 1/2 tab of Unisom (Doxylamine only) with vitamin B6 50 mg twice daily as needed.

-IF VOMITING PERSITS, OR IT BECOMES DIFFICULT TO RETAIN FOOD/LIQUIDS, YOU SHOULD CONTACT YOUR DOCTOR.
+IF VOMITING PERSISTS, OR IT BECOMES DIFFICULT TO RETAIN FOOD/LIQUIDS, YOU SHOULD CONTACT YOUR DOCTOR.

 What To Pack in Your Labor Bag